maueroats/teaching/content/ap-cs/karel/ch4e-test.md

     - getSpouse: return the current spouse
     - setSpouse: make the current spouse be the given robot
-    - isAvailable: true if the Partner has a spouse
+    - isAvailable: false if the Partner has a spouse

 2. Create a `LBot` that implements the `Partner` interface.
 Example test code: